Explain the pain

 Results available to physician

-Afynia’s diagnostic panel detects the expression levels of circulating microRNAs (miRNAs) that are differentially expressed in women with endometriosis versus symptomatic controls.
-EndomiR accurately detects endometriosis and delivers objective data for informed decision-making.
+EndomiR tests for the expression levels of circulating microRNAs (miRNAs) that are differentially expressed in individuals with endometriosis versus symptomatic controls.

 Our Goals